 - How to Hire the Staff Your Mission Deserves

 RISK HELP Question #2: How can we respectfully refuse volunteer service from an individual who shows up smelling like alcohol?

 My best advice for declining this volunteer’s service is to simply be honest and treat the individual with respect.
 Did you know that employees, volunteers and clients who are treated with respect are less likely to bring claims against your organization?
 When in doubt, treat the people who serve and receive service in the manner you would want to be treated if your roles were reversed.

 You might also want to update your volunteer policies or adopt a volunteer code of conduct to explain that volunteers cannot be under the influence of drugs or alcohol while serving your organization in any capacity.
 Our web app, My Risk Management Policies, includes sample codes of conduct and other organizational policies that you can easily customize to suit the circumstances and needs of your nonprofit.
 Remember to include a compelling “why” statement in every policy adopted by your organization.
 For example: “To provide a safe a supportive environment for our clients, no volunteer will be allowed to serve while impaired by alcohol or drugs.”
 Use clear statements to explain the conduct and behavior your mission requires, and also let volunteers know that violating safety policies could lead to termination or suspension of volunteer service.

 For more tips, read our article Termination Trepidation: Disciplining & Terminating Volunteers.

-Erin Gloeckner is director of consulting services at the Nonprofit Risk Management Center.
-Erin invites you to join NRMC’s Affiliate Member program and pose your own RISK HELP questions to the NRMC team.
+Erin Gloeckner is the former director of consulting services at the Nonprofit Risk Management Center.
+We invite you to join NRMC’s Affiliate Member program and pose your own RISK HELP questions to the NRMC team.
 For more information about Affiliate Membership, contact Kay Nakamura, NRMC’s director of client solutions, at Kay@nonprofitrisk.org or 703.777.3504.